-Dr. Jeff Peterson, PhD, is a Nationally Certified Counselor and Licensed Clinical Professional Counselor who is currently a full-time faculty member in the Counseling and Human Services Department at the University of Colorado Colorado Springs.
-He also maintains a private practice in Colorado Springs and online, where he focuses on self-esteem issues, managing stress, couples therapy, anxiety and depression, dealing with shame and addiction, and sexual or gender identity issues.
+Dr. Jeff Peterson, PhD, is a Nationally Certified Counselor and Licensed Clinical Professional Counselor who is currently an assistant professor in the School of Education and Counseling at Wayne State College.
+Prior to this he taught at the University of Colorado in Colorado Springs, Colorado; Avila University in Kansas City, Missouri; and Northwestern University in Evanston, Illinois.
+He also maintains a virtual counseling private practice online, where he focuses on self-esteem issues, managing stress, couples therapy, anxiety and depression, dealing with shame and addiction, and sexual or gender identity issues.

 Dr. Peterson's credentials are PhD, LCPC, LPC, NCC, PCC, which are as follows: Doctorate of Philosophy (PhD), Licensed Clinical Professional Counselor (LCPC), Licensed Professional Counselor (LPC), Counselor Educator and Supervisor (ACES), National Board Certified Counselor (NCC), and National Professional Certified Coach (PCC) in the states of Colorado, Utah, Missouri, and Kansas.
 Dr. Peterson is a member of the National Society of Leadership and Success, Golden Key, and Chi Sigma Iota graduate academic honors societies.
 He is also a two-time graduate scholarship recipient with over 4000 hours of mental-health based volunteer community service.